- Canary Islands

 August also comes with the risk of calima, a phenomenon where dust from the Sahara is suspended in the air and it usually gets very hot outside (or the opposite, but this is less likely).

-The average high temperature in August in Gran Canaria is around 29.1°C, while at night you can expect temperatures of around 21-22°C.
+The average high temperature in August in the south of Gran Canaria is around 29.1°C, while at night you can expect temperatures of around 22-23°C.

 Record low & record high temperatures